yananegu/PROJECT-Risk-management-at-Tesla/README.md

    c) Monte Carlo method with T-student distribution
 3. Backtesting the selected methods from 1a), 1b), 1c).

+## Presentation 4: Risk hedging strategy
+`Presentation_4_Risk_hedging_strategy.pdf`.
+Associated script: `SCRIPT_presentation_4.ipynb`.

+1. Risk hedging strategy for risk variables using real derivatives.
+VaR calculation for this strategy.

+2. Estimation of default probability in KMV model for two selected counterparties of the company.

 ## Tools Used
 - **Python language**